 Conversations & Workshops

-As part of Michigan Humanities’ commitment to dialogue around critical issues and their connection to the humanities, we are coordinating an online conversation series this summer and fall with a focus on the history of systemic inequities, their current impacts on health, education, and Indigenous rights, and the ways that the arts and humanities are active parts of creating real change.
+As part of Michigan Humanities’ commitment to dialogue around critical issues and their connection to the humanities, we are coordinating an online conversation series with a focus on the history of systemic inequities, their current impacts on health, education, and Indigenous rights, and the ways that the arts and humanities are active parts of creating real change.

-Bridging Michigan programs will be available again in early 2021.
+Bridging Michigan programs will be available again in April, 2021.
 Please join us then and view our list at the bottom of the page for links to recordings of recent conversations and workshops.

 Questions?
 Contact Director of Programs, Katie Wittenauer, via email.